fleetdm/fleet/docs/Using-Fleet/Audit-Activities.md

 ### Type `enabled_windows_mdm`

-Generated when a user turns on Windows MDM.
+Generated when a user turns on MDM features for all Windows hosts (servers excluded).

 This activity does not contain any detail fields.

 ### Type `disabled_windows_mdm`

-Generated when a user turns off Windows MDM.
+Generated when a user turns off MDM features for all Windows hosts.

 This activity does not contain any detail fields.